Florence Nightingale Colloquium

 2333 CA Leiden

-From the Data Science Research Programme a new series of seminars is being organized, in cooperation with the LIACS, MI and LCDS.
+From the Data Science Research Programme a new series of seminars is being organized, in cooperation with the LIACS and MI.
 In honour of Florence Nightingale, the famous statistician, monthly a leading speaker gives a lecture on a current theme on data science.

 This first seminar we welcome Antti Ukkonen, who is an Academy research fellow at University of Helsinki.
 He obtained his doctoral degree at Aalto university in 2008, and has since held positions at Yahoo!
 Research, Helsinki Institute for Information Technology HIIT, and Finnish Institute of Occupational Health.
 Currently he is the PI in the “Data Science for the Masses” project funded by Academy of Finland.
 His research interests include algorithmic aspects of (distributed) human computation and machine learning, as well as applied data science.